swcarpentry/DEPRECATED-bc/_includes/guide-shell/man/lesson.md

 square brackets, it means it can be left out.
 When something is followed by `...` it means it can be repeated.
 Thus, `[OPTION]...` means any number of options, including zero. `[-T]` means you can use the options `-T` here if you wish.
-Then you add a SOURCE and a DEST.
+Then you add a SOURCE (the source file or directory) and a DEST (the destination file or directory).

 The variants can be read in similar ways.
 Note that to use the last one, the `-t` option is mandatory.
 In fact, this option switches the order of arguments